Sumitbisht0014/UserApp/README.md

 Open solution file in Visual Studio and configure solution for multiple project at startup.
 Run the application.
 Npm install and all related dependencies will added automatically.

 Note: Swagger doc is exposed in dotnet core which will help with more API specifications.
+Note: Make sure database is created and migration is added to it.
+Use `Update-Database` command to apply migration.